AdobeDocs/experience-manager-65.en/help/forms/using/assembler-service.md

 Assembling a simple PDF document from multiple PDF documents

 The following example is a simple DDX document used to assemble the document.
-It specifies the names of the source documents used to produce the resultant document, as well as the name of the resultant document:
+It specifies the names of the source documents used to produce the resultant document, and the name of the resultant document:

 ```xml
 <PDF result="Doc4">